mrtstg/blog-hs/README.md

 A lightweight blog platform, written in Haskell using [Yesod](https://www.yesodweb.com/).
 Using [Redis](https://redis.io/) for caching data and sqlite for providing sorted data.

-You're on `main-bulma` branch.
-It contains some ready styles for you're blog!
+**You're on `main-bulma` branch.
+It contains some ready styles for your blog!**

+:exclamation: **Default page layout takes [Bulma](https://bulma.io/) styles from jsdelivr CDN.
+If you want import from your server, correct this manually.**

 # Features
 - Fully SSR! :rocket: